StiliyanKushev/enterprise-extension-injector-node-lib/README.md

 End-Goal:
 - We'll be able to have a manifest v3 extension that can also use manifest v2 webRequest (blocking) functionality
 - The force installed extension will also be impossible to remove by the user (making it more production ready)
+- The extension will be injected in EVERY browser, even if it's ran from a flash drive, doesn't matter it's location.
 - Gives us better control overall, and more permissions.
 Usually, chrome/brave/edge treats such extensions nicely.

 TODO: